openconfig/kne/docs/interact_topology.md

 ### gNMI over gRPC with Ondatra

 [KNEBind](https://github.com/openconfig/ondatra/blob/main/knebind/knebind.go) is
-implemented by using the `kne_cli` within the ondatra framework.
+implemented by using the `kne` within the ondatra framework.
 Currently the expectation is the user has already brought up a cluster and now wants to develop tests against that cluster for use in vendor certification.
 See the [README](https://github.com/openconfig/ondatra/blob/main/knebind/README.md)